khushibala2006/calculator/README.md

 # calculator
 A simple, responsive calculator built using HTML, CSS, and JavaScript.
-It supports basic arithmetic operations: addition, subtraction, multiplication, and division..
+It supports basic arithmetic operations: addition, subtraction, multiplication, and division.